-Area Fundamental requirements Effective date IFRS 16 "Leases" TRS 16 "Leases" The new international rule on leases (IFRS 16) was approved on January 2016, which implies a significant change in approach to the applicable financial years beginning on standard (IAS 17). or after 1 January 2019.
-Under this new standard, in the case of tenants, companies will be required to include most of the leases in their balance sheets, as bot their assets and liabilities increase. following methods: In this new context, companies should record an Asset for the usage a) Retroactively to all right the leased property and a Liability for the present value of the existing leases in the future minimum payments (also including the final payment of the company on the date of property, as the case may be, and there are expectations that it will be initial application of this incurred). standard; or
+Area Fundamental requirements Effective date IFRS 16 "Leases" The new international rule on leases (IFRS 16) was approved on January IFRS 16 comes into effect for 2016, which implies a significant change in approach to the applicable financial years beginning on standard (IAS 17). or after 1 January 2019.
+Under this new standard, in the case of tenants, companies will be This standard shall apply in required to include most of the leases in their balance sheets, as both accordance with one of the their assets and liabilities increase. following methods: In this new context, companies should record an Asset for the usage a) Retroactively to all right the leased property and a Liability for the present value of the existing leases in the future minimum payments (also including the final payment of the company on the date of property, as the case may be, and there are expectations that it will be initial application of this incurred). standard; or